ludwig-ai/ludwig-docs/docs/developer_guide/unit_test_design_guidelines.md

 `py.path.local` object which is compatible with `os.path` methods.
 If you are using `pathlib`, PyTest also provides `tmp_path`, which is a `pathlib.Path`.

-For more details, see the [PyTest Docs](https://docs.pytest.org/en/6.2.x/tmpdir.html).
+For more details, see [Temporary directories and files](https://docs.pytest.org/en/6.2.x/tmpdir.html) in the PyTest docs.

 Example: